panos323/gymsaround/README.md

-Authors: Theodora Galata, George Georgakas
+Authors: Theodora Galata, George Georgakas, Panos Paoulinis

 This is the documentation for our website.